Research

 Aristotle on Oviparous Generation

-My main project looks at how Aristotle applies his theory of sexual reproduction to animals that are not live-bearing, i.e. the ‘lower’ animals that do not reproduce the way humans do—in particular, oviparous (egg-laying) animals.
-This allows us to make progress not only on interpretive debates about his embryology, but also on questions about the metaphysics and politics of pregnancy and procreation, the relationship of the human to the nonhuman animal, and how science has been used to justify unjust socio-political hierarchies.
+My main project examines Aristotle’s theory of how egg-laying animals reproduce: that is, how his general explanation for how a new ensouled being is generated out of some bodily fluids is applied to his empirical observations of egg-laying animals (ovipara) like birds and fish, primarily in Generation of Animals.
+I show that a better grasp of the account of oviparous generation allows us to make progress not only on interpretive debates about Aristotle’s embryology—e.g. about its sexism and its causal framework for natural change—but also on questions about the metaphysics and politics of pregnancy and procreation, the relationship of the human to the nonhuman animal, and how science has been used to maintain unjust socio-political hierarchies.

-My dissertation, ‘Aristotle on Eggs', reconstructs Aristotle’s account of egg-laying from Generation of Animals.
-I argue: (a) that he distinguishes between the production of an egg and the conception of an embryo that develops inside the egg; (b) that he likely sees as eggs as discontinuous body parts of the animals who lay them; and (c) that his explanation of egg-laying reflects the lower status he assigns to egg-layers, as less perfect than live-bearers like humans.
-I am now expanding the project into a monograph on Aristotle’s account of oviparous generation, developing the above interpretation and exploring further aspects of oviparity in Aristotle’s zoology.
+This continues work begun in my dissertation, ‘Aristotle on Eggs,' where I argue that Aristotle distinguishes between the production of an egg and the conception of an embryo that develops inside the egg, that he likely sees eggs as discontinuous body parts of the animals who lay them, and that his explanation of egg-laying reflects the lower status he assigns egg-layers relative to live-bearers like humans.
+Two of my forthcoming papers, ‘Wind-Eggs in Aristotle’s Generation of Animals’ and ‘Eggs as External Wombs in Aristotle’s Embryology,’ are fruits of this project; for another paper, currently in progress, I’m looking at the metaphysics and politics of brooding and external gestation for Aristotle.

 Paper Projects